George Town Council area

 The major differences between output by industries in George Town Council area and Regional TAS were:

-- A smaller percentage of output by Health Care and Social Assistance (2.5% compared to 10.0%)
+- A smaller percentage of output by Agriculture, Forestry and Fishing (5.1% compared to 13.2%)